vascoalexander/CodeComparison-CSharp-Python/Exercises_EN.md

 between 235 and 265 pounds.
 Write a program that asks for the competitors weight and then outputs whether he is eligible to participate in the competition or not.

+##### Exercise 1.2.4
+You enter 7 numbers using the keyboard.
+At the end, the program displays the the largest number.

+##### Exercise 1.2.5
+Write a program that checks whether the user's age is over 18 or not.
+If the user's age is greater than or equal to 18, the program should display 'The user is of legal age', otherwise 'The user is a minor'.

+##### Exercise 1.2.6
+A bank proceeds according to the following rule:
+If a customer has a balance of more than 1,000 euros in their current account or a balance of more than 1,500 euros in their savings account, no check fee is charged.
+Otherwise, a fee of 0.15 euros will be charged.
+Write a program that asks for the balance of the two accounts and then outputs how much the fee is.

+##### Exercises 1.2.7
+A parcel service charges 3.00 euros shipping costs up to a weight of 10 kilos (inclusive).
+Above this weight, an additional 0.25 euros must be paid for each kilo.
+Write a program that asks the user for the weight of the shipment and then displays the shipping costs.

+Weight of the shipment: 11
+Shipping costs: 3.25 euros

+##### Exercise 1.2.8
+Write a program to calculate values from Euro to DM and vice versa.
+The user should be asked for the amount and into which currency the amount should be converted.
+The character 'e' should be evaluated for the calculation DM -> Euro.
+If the character entered, is a different character, the calculation should be Euro -> DM.

+The formula you need for this is
+Euro = DM/1.95583 or DM = Euro * 1.95583

+##### Exercise 1.2.9
+Change the program from exercise 1.2.8 in a way, that from a weight of 20 kilos, 0.50 euros must be paid for every kilo over 10 kilos.

+Weight of the shipment: 25
+Shipping costs: 10.50 euros

 #### 1.3 Loops